 He denied ever blacking out.

-I mean, the accusation that somebody could observe someone well, he had to black out that night.
+I mean, the accusation that somebody could observe someone, well, he had to black out that night.

-Um I was a bartender when I was 17 and 18 years old, and I've seen a lot of drunk people in my life, and I couldn't tell you whether or not they remembered the incident the next day, and it wouldn't be me in the position of of saying that.
+I was a bartender when I was 17 and 18 years old, and I've seen a lot of drunk people in my life, and I couldn't tell you whether or not they remembered the incident the next day, and it wouldn't be me in the position of saying that.

 But what they're doing is they're moving the bar.